mcagov/beacons/service/README.md

 - Create a file in ./src/main/resources called application-dev.yml
 - Fill it with the contents of the 'Beacons service local application-dev.yml' entry in 1Password
-- Copying and pasting this into your new application-dev.yml will format the configuration incorrectly: please see the existing application.yml file for the pattern to follow
+  - Copying and pasting this into your new application-dev.yml can sometimes format the configuration incorrectly: please see the existing application.yml file for the pattern to follow
 - In IntelliJ, ensure your run configuration Environment variables include `spring_profiles_active=dev`.
 This will enable the IDE to use your new application-dev.yml configuration settings.

 The service can be run either locally in your IDE of choice or from the command line by